Frances Freeling Broderip: Publications

 In 1860, with the assistance of her brother, Tom Hood, she edited Memorials of Thomas Hood, 2 vols., and in 1869 selected and published the Early Poems and Sketches of her father.
 She also, in conjunction with her brother, published in a collected form The Works of T. Hood, 1869–73, 10 vols.

 Death

-She died at Clevedon on 3 November 1878, in her forty-ninth year, and was buried in St. Mary's churchyard, Walton by Clevedon, on 9 November, leaving issue four daughters.
+Broderip died at Clevedon on 3 November 1878, aged 49, and was buried in St. Mary's churchyard, Walton by Clevedon, on 9 November.
+She left four daughters.